 “For me to feel at ease indulging, I have to sacrifice first,” Kayes said.
 “As a decathlete, I monitor my diet very closely, but I also love ice cream.
 So, I eat ice cream once a week to ‘indulge’ when I’d prefer to consume it every day.”

 Kayes strongly believes that, while indulgences don’t have to cost a lot, they should involve sacrifice first.
-Setting aside funds for a more costly indulgence like a weekend getaway or a fancy meal outfits a sacrifice such as working overtime, picking up a side gig, or paying off a debt first.
+Setting aside funds for a more costly indulgence like a weekend getaway or a fancy meal may call for a sacrifice such as working overtime, picking up a side gig, or paying off a debt first.
 The more you sacrifice, the bigger and more frequent your indulgences may be.